davlo199/MDFHPCode/README.md

 ## Residual Analysis
 Scripts for residual analysis are contained in the "code/Resid&Pred" directory.

 Calculation of the transformed time residual process for the ETAS model is detailed in D. Harte's cited CRAN package "PtProcess".
-As an example, after loading in the output file "MATETAStimefit.Rdata" into R use
+As an example, after loading in the output file "MATETAStimefit.RData" into R use
 ```
 library("PtProcess")
 resid<-residuals(x0)